Bib Fortuna: Return of the Jedi

 Bib Fortuna makes his first appearance in Return of the Jedi (1983), the final film in the original Star Wars trilogy.
 The film begins with Han Solo, one of the protagonists of the Star Wars franchise, being held captive by Jabba the Hutt and frozen in a slab of metal substance called carbonite.
 Bib Fortuna is first seen in the film when he greets the droids C-3PO and R2-D2, who enter the palace to deliver a message to Jabba.
 Fortuna greets them coldly at first, but becomes intrigued upon learning they have a gift for the Hutt.
 He attempts to obtain more information about the gift, but the droids insist their instructions are to give it only to Jabba himself.
 Fortuna brings the droids before Jabba, where they deliver a holographic message from the Jedi Knight Luke Skywalker seeking to bargain for the release of Han Solo.
 Fortuna whispers advice into Jabba's ear and feeds him information as Jabba sits on his throne.
 He is later present with Jabba when Princess Leia Organa, who infiltrated the palace by disguising herself as a bounty hunter named Boushh, is captured while freeing Han Solo from carbonite.

 Jabba gives orders to Fortuna that Luke Skywalker is not to be admitted to the palace.
 When Skywalker later arrived, Fortuna is among the first to intercept him and initially forbids him from speaking to Jabba.
 However, Luke uses the Force to influence Fortuna's mind, convincing him to take Skywalker before Jabba.
-When Jabba realizes Skywalker used a "Jedi mind trick" on Fortuna, he angrily scolds Fortuna and throws him off the throne room dais.
+When Jabba realizes Skywalker used a "Jedi mind trick" on Fortuna, he angrily scolds Fortuna, calls him a "weak-minded fool", and throws him off the throne room dais.
 Fortuna later travels with Jabba aboard the Hutt's sail barge to the planned executions of Skywalker, Solo, and Solo's first mate Chewbacca at the Great Pit of Carkoon, where they are to be fed to a creature called a sarlacc.
 A skirmish breaks out between Skywalker and his friends and Jabba's thugs, resulting in the death of Jabba and the destruction of the sail barge.
 Fortuna's fate after these events is left ambiguous in the film.

 In the Expanded Universe/Star Wars Legends continuity, Fortuna survives the battle, escaping before the sail barge's destruction and returning to Jabba's palace to attempt to take over his criminal enterprise.
 His fate in the official canon is similar.